aberke/coloring-book/README.md

 # TODO:

-- add favicon to frieze groups
+- add favicon to frieze groups?
+- use ng-view to show pieces
+- use ng-view to show prints
+	- make prints module

 ### Notes: